userabuser/laravel5-braintree/README.md

 #### braintree.js

-If you are using [braintree.js](https://www.braintreepayments.com/docs/javascript), you can easily output your client side encryption key in your Blade views:
+If you are using [braintree.js](https://www.braintreepayments.com/docs/javascript), you can easily output your client side encryption key in your Blade views.

+The service provider extends the blade view to allow you to use the '@braintreeClientSideEncryptionKey' to output the CSE Key from your config file.

+Below is an example.

 ~~~html
 <script type="text/javascript" src="https://js.braintreegateway.com/v1/braintree.js"></script>